Gimena-M/Cluster-Membership/nn/README.txt

     5-z_steps: trained a model with BCGs in redshift ranges of size 0.1.
     6-mag_i_lims: trained a model with galaxies with i magnitude lower than 19, 21, and with no limit.
     7-filtered_z: compared performance using tables with all galaxies, and tables with only galaxies within a z range around the nearest BCG ("z_filtered")
+    8-features: compared performance using different sets of features.